vlayer-xyz/vlayer/book/src/features/web.md

      - Verifies the *Notary*'s signature on the transcript.
      - Ensures the *Notary* is trusted (via their signing key).
      - Confirms the data comes from the expected domain (`api.x.com` in this case).
+     - Check whether the HTTPS data comes from the expected `dataUrl`.
+     - Ensures that the server's SSL certificate and its chain of authority are verified.
      - Retrieves the plain text transcript for further processing.

 3. **Extract the relevant data**:
    - `web.jsonGetString("screen_name")` extracts the `screen_name` from the JSON response.

 4. **Return the results**:
-   - If everything checks out, the function returns the `proof`, `screenName`, and the `twitterUserAddress`.
+   - If everything checks out, the function returns the `proof` placeholder, `screenName`, and the `twitterUserAddress`.

 If there are no errors and the proof is valid, the data is ready for on-chain verification.